Wikitude/wikitude-cordova-plugin/Android/README.md

 4. Download the [Wikitude SDK](http://www.wikitude.com), copy the wikitudesdk.jar in the Android-folder to your projects `libs`-folder and add it to your project's build path

-5. Visit [Wikitude Developer Site](http://developer.wikitude.com) to find Samples and license your app to get rid of the watermarking
+5. Visit [Wikitude Developer Site](http://developer.wikitude.com) to find samples and how to license your app to remove the watermark in the camera

-6. Optional: In case you are using a mediaplayer in your architect-file you must  use `WikitudePlugin.setOnUrlInvokeCallback` in combination with the `Video Tag in PhoneGap 2.2+` or define the following in your `AndoidManifest.xml` and call `AR.context.startVideoPlayer(videoUri)`:
+6. Optional: In case you are using a media player in your architect file you must use `WikitudePlugin.setOnUrlInvokeCallback` in combination with the `Video Tag in PhoneGap 2.2+` or define the following in your `AndoidManifest.xml` and call `AR.context.startVideoPlayer(videoUri)`:

 <!-- launch mediaplayer in architect -->
 		<activity android:name="com.wikitude.tools.activities.MediaPlayerActivity"